Len Chappell: Professional career

-After college, the Syracuse Nationals selected him with the fourth pick in the 1962 NBA draft.
-He played one season with the Nationals.
-The following year the team moved to Philadelphia and was renamed the 76ers.
+The following season (1963–64) the team moved to Philadelphia and was renamed the 76ers.
 After one game in Philadelphia, the New York Knicks purchased his contract.
-After moving to New York, he had his best season with 17 points and nine rebounds per game, earning his only All-Star selection.
+After moving to New York, he had his best professional season with any team, averaging career-highs of 31.9 minutes, 17.3 points and 9.8 rebounds per game with the Knicks, over 78 games.
+Chappell earned his only All-Star selection that season.
+He was second on the Knicks in scoring average (slightly behind Bob Boozer who played in 29 less games for the Knicks that season), and second in rebounding to Johnny Green's 10 per game.